 - Appraisers Have Higher Fees: This of course relates to inflation, but appraisers themselves have much higher fees now too for licensing, insurance, E&O coverage, vehicle costs, software, MLS access, continuing education, and more.

 Anyway, here are some of the reasons why there is a shortage: A) Retirements.
 The average age of appraisers is high to put it mildly, and many are simply retiring, exacerbated by COVID; B) No New Entrants.
-New people are not coming into the industry b/c of the onerous licensing and training requirements; b/c they fear another mortgage industry downturn resulting in an appraiser surplus; or b/c they fear being replaced by technology; and C) Surge In Refis.
+New people are not coming into the industry because of the onerous licensing and training requirements; because they fear another mortgage industry downturn resulting in an appraiser surplus; or because they fear being replaced by technology; and C) Surge In Refis.
 The recent dip in rates fostered a surge in refinances that in turn exacerbates the appraiser shortage.

 And – as mentioned above, we have to offer much higher fees to attract appraisers from this increasingly shrinking pool.